Want to learn new ways to make extra money?

 15. Walk your dog

 I hate to admit it, but I’m terrible about doing this.
-The good news about walking though is that it’s free.
+The good news about walking though is that it’s one of those fun things to do with no money.
 And both you and your pup could probably benefit from some fresh air every now and again.

 16. Clean your car